l-trochelmann/composite-training/README.md

 # Composite Dataset Training for Improved Pose Detection in the Wild

 ## About
-This is the complementary Git Repository for the bachelor thesis Composite Dataset Training for Improved Pose Detection in the Wild by Leon Trochelmann.
+This is the complementary Git repository for the bachelor thesis Composite Dataset Training for Improved Pose Detection in the Wild by Leon Trochelmann.
 The project was implemented as a fork of the MMPose toolkit for human pose detection.

 For general information on this version of MMPose, please refer to: https://github.com/open-mmlab/mmpose/tree/0.x